tw4l/brunnhilde/README.md

 #### General
 * Python 2.7
 * [Siegfried](http://www.itforarchivists.com/siegfried): Brunnhilde is now compatible with all version of Siegfried, including 1.5.0.
 It does not yet have support for MIME-Info signatures: for Brunnhilde to work, Siegfried must be using the PRONOM signature file only.
-If you have been using the MIME_Info signatures as a replacement for or alongside PRONOM, entering "roy build" in the terminal should return you to Siegfried's default PRONOM-only identification mode and allow Brunnhilde to work properly.
+If you have been using the MIME-Info signatures as a replacement for or alongside PRONOM with Siegfried 1.5.0 on your machine, entering "roy build" in the terminal should return you to Siegfried's default PRONOM-only identification mode and allow Brunnhilde to work properly.
 * tree: Installed by default in most Linux distros.
 On OS X, install using [Homebrew](http://brewformulas.org/tree).
 If tree is not installed on your machine, a blank tree.txt file will be created instead.

 #### To process disk images